Eight ways to impress law firms on open days

 Law firms’ open days – also known as workshops within some firms – are designed to give you a brief insight into the firm and how its trainee solicitors fit in.
 Firms run them throughout the year and they are aimed at both law and non-law students.
 Some firms offer open days to second years and beyond (while running specific schemes for first years known as ‘insight days’); others invite all year groups to apply for their open days.

 Having the chance to ask questions will help you make an informed choice as to whether you’re a good fit for the firm – and vice versa.
-‘Remember, these schemes are as much about you getting to know the firm, its culture and expectations, as it is about the firm getting to know you,’ continues Harry.
+‘Remember, open days are as much about you getting to know the firm, its culture and expectations, as it is about the firm getting to know you,’ continues Emily.
 ‘Make the most of the opportunity to find out whether a legal career is right for you by speaking to trainees or presenters.
 You will find that most are more than willing to discuss their own experiences and the paths they have taken to get to where they are today, as well as the decisions they would have made differently.
 Not only does it show a genuine interest in the industry but it can be a great way to network.
-If you decide law is right for you, this is your chance to really impress and show what a brilliant future trainee you would be.’
+If you decide law is right for you, this is your chance to impress and show what a great future trainee you would be.’

 - Do your research.
 It is important to have a good general knowledge of the firm you are going to so that you are engaged and can make the most of your time there.